 - Corn and bean salad

-Simple Grilled Salmon
+Simple Salmon Recipe

 When it comes to this cilantro lime rice, feel free to use white or brown rice, whichever you prefer!
-We like the bite that brown rice has and we love starchy long grain white rice, it’s a classic!
+We like the bite that brown rice has and we love starchy long-grain white rice, it’s a classic!
 But what is the difference between the two?

 - Brown Rice: Brown rice comes in a long grain or a short grain!
 It is a whole grain that still has it’s nutritious germ and fibrous bran!
 It tends to have a little bit more of an earthy flavor.